Beth Mead: 2011–13: Back-to-back WPL titles and Golden Boot awards

-In 2011–12, her first season in the FA Women's Premier League (WPL), Mead scored 23 goals in as many games.
-Sunderland won the league, in part due to Mead's winner against Leeds United.
-Sunderland won the FA Women's Premier League Cup for the first time, completing the double.
-Mead won the WPL Golden Boot, the joint Sunderland Player of the Year award, alongside Stephanie Bannon, and Mavis Clayton Memorial Trophy for Outstanding Achievement at the Scarborough and District Sports Awards.
+In 2011–12, her first season in the FA Women's Premier League (WPL), Mead scored 23 goals in 23 games.
+Sunderland won the league, in part due to Mead's winning goal against Leeds United.
+Sunderland also won their first FA Women's Premier League Cup, completing a domestic double.
+Mead won the WPL Golden Boot, was jointly named Sunderland Player of the Year award alongside captain Stephanie Bannon, and won the Mavis Clayton Memorial Trophy for Outstanding Achievement.
+Bannon acted as a mentor for Mead.

-In the 2012–13 season, Mead followed up with 30 goals in 28 matches.
+In the 2012–13 season, Mead recorded 30 goals in 28 matches.
 She again won the FA WPL Golden Boot and Sunderland Player of the Year award.
 She was also named Top Female Achiever at the Scarborough and District Sports Awards.
-Sunderland's captain during this time, Stephanie Bannon, acted as a mentor for Mead and helped her to settle in at her new club.

 2014: Leading Sunderland's promotion

-In the 2014 WSL 2 season, Sunderland won the title and gained promotion to the WSL.
-Mead was the top scorer for the team, scoring twice in the FA Women's National League Cup and 13 times in the WSL 2.
-She was nominated for WSL 2 Player of the Year.
-She was named SportsByte Sports Person of the Year, Top Female Achiever at the Scarborough and District Sports Awards, and Sunderland Supporters' Young Player of the Year.
+In 2014, Sunderland won the FA WSL 2 and gained promotion to the WSL.
+Mead was the team's top-scorer with 15 goals across all competition.
+She was nominated for WSL 2 Player of the Year, and named SportsByte Sports Person of the Year, Top Female Achiever at the Scarborough and District Sports Awards, and Sunderland Supporters' Young Player of the Year.

-Although Mead turned professional upon Sunderland's promotion, she resolved to finish her final year at Teesside University; as part of the "Where Greatness Is Made" campaign, a plaque honouring Mead was installed at the university.
-She also kept working at her local pub.
-The landlord had sponsored her during the formative years of her career and she repaid the support by working shifts behind the bar.
+Although Mead turned professional upon Sunderland's league promotion, she resolved to finish her final year at Teesside University; as part of the ‘Where Greatness Is Made’ campaign, a plaque honouring Mead was installed at the university.
+She also kept working at her local pub; the landlord had sponsored her during her early career, and Mead repaid the support by working behind the bar.